Reviewed by: HU Medical Review Board | Last Reviewed: May 2016. | Last updated: June 2021

 What happens if my symptoms increase?

 If your symptoms start suddenly, get progressively worse, or both, you may be having an asthma attack or asthma flare-up.2 A change in treatment is needed to improve the symptoms.1 Your health care provider should give you a written asthma action plan that describes how to treat your asthma based on the severity and frequency of your symptoms.2

 Asthma flare-ups are less likely to happen if your symptoms are well controlled.2

 What are atypical asthma symptoms?

-“Atypical” symptoms are often symptoms of conditions that frequently occur along with asthma.
+“Atypical” symptoms are often symptoms of conditions that frequently occur along with asthma, called comorbidities.
 For example, eczema is a separate medical condition.
 It is an inflammatory skin disease that causes itchy, red rashes.
 However, it is so common in people with asthma, that health care providers look for signs of eczema when diagnosing asthma.2

 Hyperventilation and deep sighing are usually related to anxiety or dysfunctional breathing.
 However, it is common for people with asthma to hyperventilate during an acute asthma attack.
 Therefore, people may think of it as an asthma symptom.